 Psychotherapy is a journey of self-exploration and reflection and it leads to a greater understanding and awareness of who we are.
 Through this process we explore our purpose and meaning and become more conscious of our patterns of behaviour, our emotional make-up and our sense of Self which leads to a greater sense of self-awareness.
 Both the client and the psychotherapist are actively engaged in shaping these processes.

-Katarina has a holistic approach to her therapeutic work, integrating several different approaches to meet the specific needs of her clients.
-Her work is influenced by Integrative Psychosynthesis (with emphasis on the Jungian approach), Transpersonal Psychotherapy, and Body-Psychotherapy.
-She also frequently uses creativity, movement, mindfulness and creative imagination in her therapeutic work.
+Katarina has a holistic approach to her psychotherapeutic work, integrating several different approaches to meet the specific needs of her clients.
+Her work is influenced by Transpersonal Psychotherapy, Integrative Psychosynthesis and Embodied Psychotherapy.
+She also uses creativity, movement, mindfulness, visualisation and creative imagination in her therapeutic work.